akash25600/acviss_tech_task/README.md

 Welcome to the Python Script Collection repository!
 Here you will find a series of Python scripts designed to tackle a variety of tasks.
 Below is an overview of each script included:

+**Table of Contents**

+1. Reverse a String

+2. Factorial of a Number

+3. Sort a List of Integers

+4. Load and Clean CSV Data with Pandas

+5. Process JSON Data

+6. Binary Search Algorithm

+7. Interact with a Public API

+8. Work with Databases

+9. work with database woith simple query

+10. Automate File Renaming

 **1. 🧩 Reverse a String**

 This script defines a function that reverses a given string.